-- 1. The approved development is for Reconfiguring a Lot Boundary Realignment (Two (2) lots into Two (2) lots), as defined in the Planning Act 2016 and as shown on the approved plans. - 2.
+- 1. The approved development is for Reconfiguring a Lot (One (1) lot into Two (2) lots) as shown on the approved plans. - 2.
 Complete and maintain the approved development as follows: - a. in accordance with development approval documents; and - b. strictly in accordance with those parts of the approved development that have been specified in detail by the Council unless the Council agrees in writing that those parts will be adequately complied with by amended specifications.